Commerce Protocol (x402)

 • ALREADY_SETTLED = 3 — Action attempted on an escrow contract that has already released or refunded.

-• INVALID_PROOF = 4 — The provided verification proof SHA-256 hash does not match the configured task hash.
+• INVALID_PROOF = 4 — The provided evidence_root does not match.

 • NOT_EXPIRED = 5 — Attempted a depositor refund before the lock deadline has expired.